 Signs of the aging process

-Grayness around the muzzle, eyes less bright, slowness when getting up and wasting of the muscles of the limbs are all signs of the ageing process.
+Grayness around the muzzle, eyes less bright, slowness when getting up, and wasting of the muscles of the limbs are all signs of the aging process.
 The old dog tends to sleep much of the day but still looks forward to going for a walk, and regular exercise is important in keeping joints mobile and in maintaining muscle lone.

 In summer, delay the walk until the cool of the evening, but in winter try and walk in the daylight hours, as in dim light the eyesight is usually impaired and the outing will not be so enjoyable.

 Take care with traffic as the ability to judge distances from moving cars will probably also be diminished.
 Hearing is also impaired in the old dog, so that your commands or words of warning may go unheeded.

 One of the most likely sources of discomfort for your old dog or cat is its teeth.
 Frequently scaly deposits collect on the teeth and as these build up the gum recedes and exposes the tooth roots.

 Infection soon occurs and the tooth becomes loose and painful.
 Bad teeth can affect the animal’s general health, and it is important to have your veterinarian check the teeth regularly and if necessary remove the scaly deposits.